 Conclusions drawn from this study point to a clear direction of travel for those of us who want to build a happier and healthier future.
 One that will take us into later age still content and with a sense of well-being.
 The time we spend on our close relationships now – even in the midst of our busy lives, focusing on work and external considerations – may appear to be a luxury.
 But it's increasingly becoming clear that the emphasis on making and preserving strong relationships builds the foundations of happiness later on.

-Take the time to build deeper relationships and benefit
+Take the time to build deeper relationships

 Taking time to switch off from the trivial day-to-day distractions to focus on the people in our lives who form our support system may prove to be the single most important step we can take for our health, longevity, and happiness. ●